QSA Q-Bat Explorer — Tutorial 1

 QuickerSim Automotive Ltd

-This tutorial presents how to create and simulate the heating of a simple battery geometry,
+This tutorial presents how to create and simulate the cooling of a simple geometry, consisting

-consisting of one large cell, a cooling plate and surrounding air.
-The geometry is presented
+plate and surrounding air.
+The geometry is presented in Figure 1.

 Excel spreadsheets and msh files used in this tutorial have been prepared beforehand and are